-5. Tap Tools $\mathcal{P}$ and go to Analyse Graph > Bounded Area.
+5. Tap Tools \mathcal{P} and go to Analyze Graph > Bounded Area.

-The Bounded Area tool Proceeding | appears in the application Toolbar.
-You are prompted to set the lower and upper bounds.
+The Bounded Area tool prompted to set the lower and upper bounds.

 6. Tap or drag two points to define the bounds.

 The area becomes shaded, and the area value is displayed.
 The value is always non-negative, regardless of the interval direction.